Description

 Accessibility

-The park is a combination of hilly and flat terrain that can sometimes be steep, and uneven.
-Wheelchairs available to hire, several safari checks can accommodate a single wheelchair or mobility scooter.
+The park features a mix of hilly and flat terrain, with some steep and uneven areas.
+However, throughout the reserve's development, efforts have been made to eliminate unnecessary physical barriers.
+Wheelchairs are available to hire; several safari checks can accommodate a single wheelchair or mobility scooter.

 Bus